joey-qytyku/OS-90-fixed/docs/Old/Memory.md

 }VA_ENT;
 ```

 We do not use bit arrays for a few reasons.
 First of all, it does not allow memory to be deallocated on program termination.
+Secondly, it does not allow deallocation without knowing the size of the allocated region.

 ### Relationship with Swapping and Virtual Memory (OLD)